sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Full Join/content.rst

 In each step, each data point of the partial result is joined with each matching datapoint in the current join operand;
-if the corresponding set of key values aren't found in the joined data set of the current step, the missing Identifiers assume the value specified in the relevant **nvl()** clause, while the Measures take the null value of their respective domains if they allow null values; otherwise an error is raised.
-Then, an additional data point is added to this set for each data point in the current join operand that wasn't matched before; the missing Identifiers assume the value specified in the relevant **nvl()** clause, while the Measures take the null value of their respective domains if they allow null values; otherwise an error is raised.
+if the corresponding set of key values aren't found in the joined data set of the current step, the missing Identifiers assume the value specified in the relevant **nvl()** clause, while the Measures and Attributes take the null value of their respective domains if they allow null values; otherwise an error is raised.
+Then, an additional data point is added to this set for each data point in the current join operand that wasn't matched before; the missing Identifiers assume the value specified in the relevant **nvl()** clause, while the Measures and Attributes take the null value of their respective domains if they allow null values; otherwise an error is raised.

-The **Viral Attribute propagation** in the join is the following.
-Viral attributes, present in exactly one input data set, are also kept unchanged in VDS₁.
-The other viral attributes, which are present in multiple data sets, are combined by applying the Attribute propagation rule on VDS₁, within the join step where the operand containing the Viral Attribute is joined, as described above.
-Then, if the **aggr** clause is present, the Attribute propagation rule is again applied to the set of all values that are aggregated; if the **calc** clause is present instead, it may directly replace the computation algorithm used for the propagation (see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes` and the "Attribute Propagation Rule" section in the User Manual).
+The **Attribute handling** in the join is the following.
+The Attributes are managed exactly like the Measures.
+Therefore the Attributes coming from exactly one input data set are kept unchanged; the homonymous Attributes coming from multiple data sets are prefixed and must be disambiguated like the homonymous Measures (through the **calc**, **aggr**, **keep**, **drop** or **rename** clauses), otherwise an error is raised; the Attributes explicitly calculated through the **calc** or **aggr** clauses are maintained unchanged.